Frontware/pwd/README.md

-Golang libraries to manage password functions
+Golang library to manage password functions

 We use these functions in several projects at [Frontware](https://frontware.com) to handle passwords.